QuaziSamiha/NLP/General-folder/Key Words.md

 - A `use case` refers to a specific situation or scenario in which a product, system, or process is used to achieve a particular goal.

+- precision, recall, f1 score and accuracy
+- state of art approaches

+- training, testing, and validation sets